bougyman/wifish/README.md

 1. Start wpa\_supplicant Example: `wpa_supplicant -B -c /etc/wpa_supplicant/wpa_spplicant.conf -i wlan0`
    You may need to modify your conf file location as well as interface, and this must be done as root or with sudo
-2. Make sure you have rights to the wpa\_supplicant control socket, take a look a the first few lines of wpa\supplicant.conf and it should be clear what group(s) you have to be in.
+2. Make sure you have rights to the wpa\_supplicant control socket, take a look a the first few lines of wpa\_supplicant.conf and it should be clear what group you have to be in.
 Of course you can always just run wifish as root (But don't)
 3. Read some docs
 4. See Support, below